 QPRT law is complex, and it is essential that you understand what you can and cannot do with the property.
 Putting a home with a mortgage on it is permitted, but makes less sense for estate tax reasons.
 A home with a mortgage placed in a QPRT means only the equity is a gift, not the property’s full market value.

-Selling or refinancing the residence creates tax issues, and a lender probably isn’t well-versed in the legal ramifications of a QPRT.
+Selling or refinancing the residence creates tax issues.
+Moreover, and a lender probably isn’t well-versed in the legal ramifications of a QPRT.
 If the QPRT term ends and you still want to live in the home, you must pay fair market rent – but to whom?
 Usually, it is to beneficiaries, but if you have multiple heirs, it becomes tricky.

 If you continue living in the home and don’t pay rent, the property could end up as part of your taxable estate.
-Make sure an experienced estate planning attorney draws up the QPRT and you understand exactly how it works before signing the documents.
+Make sure an experienced estate planning expert draws up the QPRT and you understand exactly how it works before signing the documents.
 Ask your attorney to run through various scenarios based on possible family circumstances so you may consider the outcome in each case.

 Charitable Remainder Trusts